Emilio Rodríguez (footballer)

-Miguel Emilio Rodríguez Macías (born 21 April 2003) is a Mexican footballer who plays as a winger for Liga MX club Pachuca.
+Miguel Emilio Rodríguez Macías (born 21 April 2003) is a Mexican footballer who plays as a winger for Liga MX club Necaxa, on loan from Pachuca.

 Club career

 He is a native of Querétaro, Mexico.
 Rodríguez joined the youth academy of Liga MX side Pachuca at the age of thirteen.

 Rodríguez started his career with Liga MX club Pachuca.
 In 2024, he signed for Spanish side Celta Fortuna on loan with an option to buy.

+On 21 July 2026, Rodríguez was loaned to León and on 25 December, he was loaned to Necaxa.
+However, since he was not allowed to play or three teams in a football year, he remained six more months with León and in June 2026, he finally joined Necaxa.

 International career

 Rodríguez was called up by Ricardo Cadena to participate with the Mexico under-23 side to participate at the 2024 edition of the Maurice Revello Tournament.

 Style of play

 Rodríguez mainly operates as a winger.
 He has operated as a left-back while playing for Mexican side Pachuca.